 But how can you tell the difference between a good translator and a poor one?
 Here, I will give you three reasons for choosing me, Teddy Okuyama, over other Japanese to English translators.

 Native-Level Fluency in Both Japanese and English

-When you go on professional translator databases like ProZ or TranslatorsCafe, you will find translators who are native language speakers in either Japanese or English.
+When you go on online translator databases like ProZ or TranslatorsCafe, you will find translators who are native language speakers in either Japanese or English.
 It’s common sense that you would hire a Japanese native speaker for English to Japanese projects and vice versa for Japanese to English projects.
 But rarely will you find translators who have native level proficiency in both Japanese and English.

 Being born and raised in the U.S., I am a native speaker and writer of English.
 At the same time, I boast native level proficiency in Japanese being raised by Japanese parents and immersed in Japanese culture since I was little.
 My having passed the Level 1 Japanese Language Proficiency Test attests to my proficiency in Japanese.
-I am married to a Japanese wife and currently live in Osaka, Japan, allowing me to improve my Japanese language skills every day.

-Extensive Track Record and Specialization
+Extensive Track Record

 As mentioned above, you can go to crowdsourcing platforms to easily hire a translator for cheap.
 But a translator shouldn’t be judged by his professed skills or rate.
 She or he should be assessed by how many professional translation projects she or he has completed and whether or not those projects have been completed to satisfaction.